Architectural and urban project

 This work is of course based on the intersection of multiple approaches: the question of the identity of a territory and its people, policies to preserve the environment and combat global warming, heritage and conservation issues, as well as technical, geographical, economic and legal approaches.
 Cross-referencing with your seminar topics is more than welcome to fuel this reflection.

-A trip to the site has been organized for mid-October, to survey the area, gather data and meet our partners and local players.
+A trip to the site is organized for October 17 and 18, so that we can survey the area to get a first-hand feel for it, collect data and meet our partners and local players.

-Several project strategies emerge from this collective work.
-Each project strategy is handled by a different group of 2 or 3 students.
+Each project strategy is handled by a different group of 2 students.
 Project design begins with work on the architectural scale of a case study, followed by work on the broader scale of the wider landscape.

 The end-of-semester report presents the work carried out in terms of strategy and the case study developed.